Maverick Sabre

 Michael Stafford (born 12 July 1990), better known as Maverick Sabre, is an Irish singer, songwriter, and rapper.

 Early life

-Sabre was born in Hackney, London.
+Stafford was born in Stoke Newington, in Hackney, London.
 At age four, he moved with his family to New Ross, County Wexford, where he grew up.
 Following advice from English musician Plan B and Harry Jessop, he moved back to London to pursue a musical career.

 Career

 Sabre's career began in 2008 when he appeared on the tracks "Lucky" and "Used to Blame" from the album Sense the Terror by Irish rappers Terawrizt and Nu-Centz.
 He also featured on rappers Johnnyboy and Intox's Propaganda EP and released his own tracks, such as "Lonely Side of Life" and "Fade Away".
 Sabre furthered his career in 2009 when he featured on Jermicide & Danny Digg's album Middle Class, collaborating on three tracks: "Afraid", "Where We Go to", and "Still With Me".
 Maverick Sabre also performed on SB.TV with the song "They Found Him a Gun" and featured in BBC 1Xtra 'Jail Tales' programme, performing "These Walls".
 Sabre then returned to working with his earlier cohorts, featuring on Terawrizt's album Written in Stone and Terawrizt & Nu-Centz' album Sense The Terror 2, appearing on tracks such as "Life Fly By".
 On 25 November 2010, Sabre released his debut mixtape, The Travelling Man, in the United Kingdom.
 The release was a free digital download and featured the track "Sometimes" along with a promotional video to accompany the song.

 On 6 January 2011, "Sometimes" was released as a single by Impala Records.
 Sabre guested on drum and bass duo Chase & Status's second studio album No More Idols, on "Fire in Your Eyes".
 He also features on "Sleepless", a song regularly performed live by Chase & Status, however no studio version has been released to date.
 Sabre featured on Professor Green's fourth single "Jungle", released on 1 January 2010, which was featured on the album Alive Till I'm Dead.
 The single debuted at number 34 on the UK Singles Chart, peaking at 31 the following week.
 On 28 February 2011, Maverick released his debut single "Look What I Done", taken from the extended play The Lost Words, released on 7 March 2011.
 On 19 April 2011, Sabre performed with a live band on BBC Two's Later… with Jools Holland.
 After his performance of Oasis's "Wonderwall" on Chris Moyles' BBC Radio 1 Comic Relief show, Maverick's extended play The Lost Words reached number 2 in the iTunes Store Top Ten Songs chart.
 In 2011, he also appeared on The Script's Science & Faith Tour supporting the Irish band, and performed his song "Let Me Go", which entered the UK Singles Chart at number 16 in August 2011.